sudoblockio/tackle/_sources/installation.rst.txt

 Windows
 """""""

-Ensure the directory where cookiecutter will be installed is in your environment's ``Path`` in order to make it possible to invoke it from a command prompt.
+Ensure the directory where tackle-box will be installed is in your environment's ``Path`` in order to make it possible to invoke it from a command prompt.
 To do so, search for "Environment Variables" on your computer (on Windows 10, it is under ``System Properties`` --> ``Advanced``) and add that directory to the ``Path`` environment variable, using the GUI to edit path segments.

 Example segments should look like ``%APPDATA%\Python\Python3x\Scripts``, where you have your version of Python instead of ``Python3x``.